aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/cells/_index.md

 ```

 Imports custom objects.

+**Remarks**

 The custom objects should be the same type.

 **Parameters:**
 | Parameter | Type | Description |